sadesyllas/ng-lightning/demo/components/demo/components/notifications/API.md

   * `severity?: string`: The severity of the displayed message for theming.
   * `assistiveText?: string`:  The component's assistive text element.
   * `closeAssistiveText?: string = 'Close'`: The component's assistive text for the close button element.
+  * `timeout?: number`: The number of milliseconds after which, the close event will be triggered with an emitted reason of `'timeout'`.
+  If anything other than a positive integer is provided, any active timeout will be canceled.

 ### Output